Chai-T29/Chai-T29.github.io/_posts/2024-07-21-classifying-emotions-from-videos.md

 6. [References](#references)

 ## Loading the Data
-To start this project, we download data from [Zenodo's website](https://zenodo.org/records/1188976) [[7]](#references).
+To start this project, we download data from [here](https://zenodo.org/records/1188976) [[7]](#references).
 For this project, we will only be focusing on the speech dataset.
 Here are the libraries you will need to start:

 ```python
 import requests